el-tocino/sentences/README.md

 split.sh converts audio files from mp3 to 16k mono wav files, and then splits that based on silence.  findsource.py compares the transcription to the source sentences and adds its tops three guesses to that file.

 I used deep speech since I had it setup, and pushing 40+hours of audio through google's api was going to start costing me.
 It's running on an nvidia 1030 with an i7-4770.
 It handles about 11 sentences/queries a minute, slightly slower than real time.
 A better card would increase the speed, of course.
 Once I get the sentences aligned with the source text may try retraining the model...hah.
 Just not on a 1030.

+### knobs to tweak

+The silence length is probably the big one.
+I found a happy medium for the material I was using.
+It hits about 80% of sentence break points on the material I used.
+Some bits would probably benefit from a more fine-tuned length.
+It's quick on any modern machine, so don't be afraid to try changing the value to fit your source audio ( .66 in split.sh is the value I have now).

+Depending how good a transcription you're getting, you can change the matching limit from 3 to 2 (or 1?): alter the "limit = 3" line in findsource.py.

 ### examplings